 A combination of options 1-3 is also possible where some aspect of all three exist within a physical realization of the network.

-5.19.3.3.2 CMMF 5GMS client architecture
+5.19.3.3.2 CMMF-enabled 5GMS client architecture

 Implementing multi-source/CDN delivery using CMMF requires modifications to the 5GMSd Client.
 At a minimum, a 5GMSd Client must be able to download CMMF bitstreams/objects from multiple 5GMSd Application Server instances simultaneously and decode the received bitstreams/objects.
 Options for implementing multi-source/CDN delivery using CMMF within the 5GMSd Client include: